Surrogacy for single dads

 How does surrogacy work for single dads?

-If you decide to build your family through surrogacy, you will need to think about who will provide the eggs to conceive your child (unless you are transgender and able to provide your own eggs), as well as who will be your surrogate, and what information you and your child can access about them (this may differ depending on whether you conceive in the UK or overseas).
+If you decide to build your family through surrogacy, you will need to think about who will provide the eggs to conceive your child (unless you are transgender and able to provide your own eggs), as well as who will be your surrogate.

 You can either create embryos with donated eggs at a fertility clinic which are then transferred to a gestational surrogate, or you can match with a traditional surrogate who will provide eggs as well as carrying your child.
-It is important to think through the option that is right for you, as well as the long term implications for your child.
+It is important to consider what is right for you, as well as the long term implications for your child.
+What information is available to your child about any separate egg donor will vary depending on whether you conceive in the UK or overseas.

 Should I stay in the UK or go overseas for surrogacy?